-- Professor Sir Hew Strachan (University of St. Andrews, formerly Chichele Professor of the History of War, Oxford University)
+Professor Sir Hew Strachan (University of St. Andrews)

-- 15 January 2021 (Friday evening) ‘Seminar Day’, Honourable Artillery Company, Armoury House, Finsbury Barracks.
-To include three guest speakers and a light lunch.
+15 January 2021 (Friday evening) ‘Seminar Day’, Honourable Artillery Company, Armoury House, Finsbury Barracks.
+To include three guest speakers and a light dinner.

-- 27 January 2021 (Wednesday evening) – ‘Seminar 1’, Humanities Research Institute 51 Gower Street, Bloomsbury, London followed by an optional dinner at a local restaurant
+27 January 2021 (Wednesday evening) – ‘Seminar 1’, Army and Navy Club, St. James’s Square followed by dinner at the Club.

-- 17 February 2021 (Wednesday evening) – ‘Seminar 2’, Humanities Research Institute 51 Gower Street, Bloomsbury, London followed by an optional dinner at a local restaurant
+17 February 2021 (Wednesday evening) – ‘Seminar 2’, Army and Navy Club, St. James’s Square followed by dinner at the Club.

-- 17 March 2021 (Wednesday evening) – ‘Seminar 3’, Humanities Research Institute 51 Gower Street, Bloomsbury, London followed by an optional dinner at a local restaurant
+17 March 2021 (Wednesday evening) – ‘Seminar 3’, Army and Navy Club, St. James’s Square followed by dinner at the Club.

 Approved by MOD for Enhanced Learning Credits.
 Provider ID 1460